buildwithgrove/path/docusaurus/docs/develop/path/cheatsheet.md

 Before starting a PATH instance, you will need to set up both a [Gateway](https://docs.pokt.network/pokt-protocol/the-shannon-upgrade/shannon-actors/gateways) and [Application](https://docs.pokt.network/pokt-protocol/the-shannon-upgrade/shannon-actors/sovereign-applications) account on Shannon.

-For a quick and easy way to set up your Shannon account, see [the Account Setup section of the Gateway Cheetsheet](https://dev.poktroll.com/operate/quickstart/gateway_cheatsheet).
+For a quick and easy way to set up your Shannon accounts, see [the Account Setup section of the Gateway cheat sheets](https://dev.poktroll.com/operate/quickstart/gateway_cheatsheet#account-setup).

 ## 2. Populate Required Config Files

-Assuming you have followed the instructions in [the Account Setup section of the Gateway Cheetsheet](https://dev.poktroll.com/operate/quickstart/gateway_cheatsheet), the following should be true:
+Assuming you have followed the instructions above, the following should be true:

 1. You have created, funded and staked a `Gateway`.
 2. You have created, funded and staked a `Application`.